wellcontent/wellcontent.github.io/_posts/2022-04-28-how-to-find-balance-as-a-content-creator.md

 According to Mogi and Mitsuhashi, you can find your ikigai in a wide range of conditions.

-Research has indicated that you are less likely to experience depression and more likely to measure well-being you have a sense of ikigai.
+Research has indicated that you are less likely to experience depression and more likely to measure well-being if you have a sense of ikigai.

 Invest time in discovering your ikigai.